-Smith, a Democrat, was the representative for Indiana's 3rd congressional district from 1845 to 1847.
+Smith was the representative for Indiana’s 3rd congressional district and was a Democrat.
+He served from 1845 to 1847.

 From Dec 1839 to Mar 1847, Smith missed 504 of 1,990 roll call votes, which is 25.3%.
 This is on par with the median of 24.6% among the lifetime records of representatives serving in Mar 1847.
 The chart below reports missed votes over time.

 |Dec 1843-Feb 1844||140||25||17.9%||48th|